sigcsets/sigcse2016/attendees/index.md

 <br/>

 We don't encourage vandalism, as it goes against the ACM professional code of conduct.
-Sadly, there is little to be done about your SIGCSE Conference Chairs.
+Sadly, there is little to be done about your SIGCSE Symposium Chairs.
 They're a rough bunch.